Senzoku District

 "Really.
 If you don't have a passport or a green book, you're an illegal alien.
 They won't let you go until you can prove otherwise."

-"Missionaries always dendou the plaza.
-We're obviously gaijin, so why the bother?"
+“Missionaries always dendo the plaza.
+Why the hassle?”

-"Maybe a shop owner thought you were driving away business.
-Street dendou by any other name is intimidation, and some of those guys would probably like to intimidate back a little."
+“Maybe a shop owner thought you were driving away business.
+Eki dendo is intimidation by any other name.
+Think about it—a couple of Americans in your face all day long.
+Some of those guys would probably like to intimidate back a little.”

 They worked until five-thirty and returned to Senzoku in the crush of suburban-bound commuters.
-Several of the kippu-sans working the turnstiles were high school students--still dressed in their school uniforms--who worked part-time during the rush hours.
+Several of the ticket takers working the turnstiles were high school students—still dressed in their school uniforms—working part-time during the rush hours.

 "Crazy Nips," said Peterson as they walked up to the street level.
 "What do they study English for?"